m-bo-one/ethereumd-proxy/README.rst

 ethereumd-proxy
 ===============

-Python client for go-ethereum node using the JSON-RPC or IPC interface.
+Proxy server for Ethereum node using JSON-RPC interface.

 Why?
 ----
-Mostly popular cryptocurrencies is a fork of bitcoin and all of them have own bitcoin core, just renamed and with the same api.
-Ethereum go hard by own way and made own api.
-This library is a proxy to ethereum node which implement api methods (if it possible) like in bitcoind.
+Mostly popular cryptocurrencies usually are forks of Bitcoin and all of them support Bitcoin protocol for communication with their full nodes.
+Ethereum go hard by own way and made own API for that.
+This library is a proxy to Ethereum node which implement many API methods like in bitcoind.
 Also it have signals like blocknotify and walletnotify.
-This last two things you need to implement by yourself via polling.
-So ethereumd all this will do for you.
+All these features are implemented by ethereumd-proxy using polling and other techniques behind the scene.

 Installation
 ------------